ArgetIstalri/Soul-Heroes/README.md

 Or, if you'd rather download a template like this one...

 ### Adding a Hero
-Before creating a hero ask yourself this...
+Before creating a hero, ask yourself this...

 Is it new?
-Is it unique to other suits.
+Is it unique to other suits?
 Should it be an alt?
 If you answered no, no, and yes make it a suit alt.

 Anyway, making a hero can be quite simple or quite complex depending on what you'd like the hero to be able to do.